Standard Oil: China

 The North China Department of Socony (Standard Oil Company of New York) operated a subsidiary called Socony River and Coastal Fleet, North Coast Division, which became the North China Division of Stanvac (Standard Vacuum Oil Company) after that company was formed in 1933.
 To distribute its products, Standard Oil constructed storage tanks, canneries (bulk oil from large ocean tankers was re-packaged into 5 usgal tins), warehouses, and offices in key Chinese cities.
-For inland distribution, the company had motor tank trucks and railway tank cars, and for river navigation, it had a fleet of low-draft steamers and other vessels.
+For inland distribution the company had motor tank trucks and railway tank cars, and for river navigation it had a fleet of low-draft steamers and other vessels.

 Stanvac's North China Division, based in Shanghai, owned hundreds of vessels, including motor barges, steamers, launches, tugboats, and tankers.
+Prior to World War II, Stanvac was the largest single U.S. investment in Southeast Asia.
 Up to 13 tankers operated on the Yangtze River, the largest of which were Mei Ping, Mei Hsia, and Mei An.
 All three were destroyed in the 1937 USS Panay incident.
 Mei An was launched in 1901 and was the first vessel in the fleet.
 Other vessels included Mei Chuen, Mei Foo, Mei Hung, Mei Kiang, Mei Lu, Mei Tan, Mei Su, Mei Hsia, Mei Ying, and Mei Yun.
 Mei Hsia, a tanker, was specially designed for river duty.
 It was built by New Engineering and Shipbuilding Works of Shanghai, who also built the 500-ton launch Mei Foo in 1912.

 Mei Hsia ("Beautiful Gorges") was launched in 1926 and carried 350 tons of bulk oil in three holds, plus a forward cargo hold, and space between decks for carrying general cargo or packed oil.
 She had a length of 206 ft, a beam of 32 ft, a depth of 10 ft 6 in, and had a bulletproof wheelhouse.
 Mei Ping ("Beautiful Tranquility"), launched in 1927, was designed off-shore, but assembled and finished in Shanghai.
 Its oil-fuel burners came from the U.S. and water-tube boilers came from England.

 Middle East

 Standard Oil and Socony-Vacuum Oil Company became partners in providing markets for the oil reserves in the Middle East.
-In 1906, SOCONY (later Mobil) opened its first fuel terminals in Alexandria.
-It explored in Palestine before the World War broke out, but ran into conflict with the local authorities.
+In 1906, Socony (later Mobil) opened its first fuel terminals in Alexandria.
+It explored in Palestine before World War I broke out but ran into conflict with the local authorities.